RNCryptor/JNCryptor/README.md

 Iterations
 ----------

 JNCryptor supports changing the number of PBKDF2 iterations performed by the library.
-I regret introducing this functionality for two reasons:

-* It is a lazy effort to try and improve performance on Android devices at the expense of security.
-Really I need to benchmark the library and determine where the slow points are.

-* There is no support in the data format for expressing the number of iterations, therefore you must store this value outside the data itself.
-Other implementations may not support this feature, causing compatibility problems.

-In summary - consider ignoring this feature until the data format supports it.
-Hopefully I'll improve performance in other ways before that.
+Unfortunately, the number of iterations is not currently encoded in the data format, which means that both sides of the conversation need to know how many iterations have been used.

+There are plans afoot to include the ieration count in the data format (hopefully in v4).
+Until that time, use these feature with caution.

 Android
 -------